How to use Cliff-hangers in fiction.

 How to use Cliff-hangers in fiction: Less is more.

 A cliff-hanger is not all about life and death.
-It’s tempting to end your chapter with a plot twist or some major reveal but doing this in each chapter can be tiresome for you and the reader.
-It’s more powerful to make changes to what we care about, the characters and their relationships.
+It’s tempting to end your chapter with a plot twist or some major revelation but doing this in each chapter can be tiresome for you and the reader.
+It’s more powerful to change what we care about, the characters and their relationships.
 The more you make the reader care, the more you keep them on the edge of their seats and keep on reading.

 Happy writing and reading xx